devicehive/devicehive-arduino/DeviceHive/examples/LedCube/README.md

 #### "fill" command

-The message intent for this command is 256 which is the minimum intent number for user-defined intents.
-A Color structure (RGB components) is used as parameter for this command.
+The message intent for this command is 1001.
+A `Color` structure (RGB components) is used as parameter for this command.

 ~~~{.cpp}
 struct Color